Ben-Dy/Ents24-API-Widget/README.md

 Code written using Visual Studio 2017 and .Net Framework v4.6.1.
 It will probably work with earlier versions of those two though.

 Project requires Newtonsoft.Json package to be available.
+I decided not to add the Packages folder to this project, so you will need to install the package from Nuget.

 Usage
 -----